Be Still: Seriously, Y’all Need to Calm Down

 But that is the point of this post, the evolution of belief, freedom, and more.

 Be still, calm down, listen, learn, believe, and grow.

 So what set me off this morning was that Justin was telling me about a convenience store he went into for a crappy cup of coffee.
 The clerk, probably in his mid-forties was red-faced and disheveled, was obviously shaken.
 There was spilled coffee all over the floor, along with other miscellaneous coffee paraphernalia.

 The clerk said, “I am sorry, man.
 The coffee wasn’t finished brewing and a customer got mad and just went nuts.”

 And I am not sure why, well, maybe I am, but this just sent me over the edge.

 This man, the clerk, not the vandal, is exactly the kind of person I want more for.

 Everything in me wants more for someone in a job that stresses instead of blesses and the freedom that I believe can come from knowing and believing Jesus.

-And I am just a girl, with a minimally read blog and a couple of books, that frankly do not speak to middle-aged, male, gas station attendants.
+And I am just a girl, a blog, and a few books, that frankly do not speak to middle-aged, male, gas station attendants.
 Still, Justin and I had the same craving.
 We both wanted to tell this guy, who had been brutalized by a coffee crazed jerk, there is more, that is what we both want.